We are drug and alcohol tolerant because we do not believe that addiction should be a barrier to housing.

 We provide a roof over people’s heads regardless of their current condition.
 Addiction is more than a mere physical affliction or a free choice.
 We appreciate the mental, physical and spiritual aspects of it as a whole and that often addiction has its roots in people’s earliest life experiences over which they have no control.

-For this reason we will not evict someone because of their substance use and would only do so if there was unacceptable antisocial behaviour related to their use, or after determining that it would be or has become detrimental for them to be in a drugs and alcohol tolerant environment.
-We work very closely with the police, the Cornwall Drug and Alcohol Team (DAAT) and the local community to house people safely and ensure our unique tolerance policy is appropriate and timely.
+We will not refuse someone housing solely because of their substance use and would only do so if there was unacceptable antisocial behaviour related to their use, or after determining that it would be or has become detrimental for them to be in a drugs and alcohol tolerant environment.
+We work very closely with the police, the Cornwall Drug and Alcohol Team (DAAT) and the local community to house people safely and ensure our unique tolerance policy is appropriate, timely and safe.

-We operate a harm-reduction attitude and require residents with substance issues to engage in counselling with one of our support workers or with a specific drug worker, and to see the nurse for health-checks, working in partnership with other agencies delivering these services in order to give these individuals the best possible chance of improving their situation.
+Further, we operate a harm-reduction attitude and require residents with substance abuse issues to engage in counselling with one of our support workers or with a specific drug worker, as well as seeing the nurse for health-checks.
+We are always working in partnership with other agencies delivering these services in order to give these individuals the best possible chance of improving their situation.